Tavarinho

 Manuel Amado Tavares (born 20 December 1974), commonly known as Tavarinho, is a São Toméan footballer who plays as a defender for UD Rei Amador and the São Tomé and Príncipe national team.

 International career

 Tavarinho made his international debut for São Tomé and Príncipe on 13 June 2015.
+His second match, this time in the African qualifiers for the 2018 World Cup, took place on October 8 of the same year (1-0 victory).